DimitriChrysafis/DimiHero/README.md

 4. Pryamid Drawer(you need to input how many lines you want there to be)

-5. Program to find the factors of a given number.
+5. Program to find the factors of a given number.(not prime factors, ALL factors)

 6. Find the repeated words in a block of texts.